 French Commissariat in Klaipėda Infrastructure

-After World War I, the Klaipėda Region (Memel Gebiet or Territoire de Memel) was separated from Germany according to the Versailles Peace Treaty, and in January 1920, the power in the region was taken over from the German representative by the French-appointed administrator, Brigadier General Dominique Odry, who settled in building No. 3 on Perkasų g. (present-day Sukilėlių g.).
-Thus, in 1920–1923, the prefecture became the headquarters of the French High Commissariat and the most important government institution in the Klaipėda Region.
-The XXI Infantry Rifle Battalion of the French Army was stationed in the city.
+The French Commissariat is located in the Old Town of Klaipėda.
+After the First World War, the Treaty of Versailles separated the Klaipėda region (Memel Gebiet or Territoire de Memel) from Germany.
+In January 1920, the administration of the district was taken over from the German representative by the French-appointed administrator, Brigadier-General, Dominique Odry, who settled at 3 Perkasų Street (now Sukilėlių Street).
+Thus, from 1920–1923, the Prefecture became the seat of the French Commissariat General and the most important state institution in the Klaipėda region.

 Used sources and references: